 Private educational loans are available from a number of lenders for students whose cost of attendance has not been met with other financial aid.
 The FAFSA (Free Application for Federal Student Aid) is normally not required to apply for a private loan.
 Find more information about Private Loans below.

 Through the Office of Financial Aid, MSU provides low-interest (7% per year) short term loans to students who are registered for the current semester and who can demonstrate the ability to repay within 60 days.
-Loans are usually granted in amounts up to $1,000 for graduate students.
-Find more information about Short-term Loans from in the "Short Term Loans" tab below.
+Loans are usually granted in amounts up to $500 for undergraduate students.
+Find more information about Short-term Loans from MSU in the "Short Term Loans" tab below.

 Although student loans are a convenient source of funding for your education, it is important to budget and borrow carefully.